Technical Overview & Methodology

 • Select the correct X-ray Radiation Preset (e.g. Cu Kα).

 • Choose whether to enable Strip K-alpha2.
-This also updates the Ka1 Wavelength field.
-The default is OFF (average Kα wavelength).
+When enabled, the Ka1 wavelength is used; when disabled, the average Kα wavelength is used.
+The default is ON (average Kα wavelength).

 • Set a chemically reasonable Max Volume (ų) to limit the search space.